RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 / #
 ```

+Headless services are useful in scenarios where you would like to retrieve the list of pod IPs for a given service.
-If you want to lookup a pod by name you need a headless service and a StatefulSet.
-A StatefulSet is much like a
+However, if you want to lookup a pod by name, a Deployment is not the right controller.
+Deployments create pods with
+random names and disposable identities.
+What you need is a headless service and a StatefulSet.
+A StatefulSet is much
-Deployment in that it manages a set of pods, however a StatefulSet creates pods with stable identities, in other words,
+like a Deployment in that it manages a set of pods, however a StatefulSet creates pods with stable identities, that
-stable DNS names.
+means stable DNS names.
 As we saw earlier, deleting a Deployment pod causes a brand new pod with a brand new name to be
 created.
 Deleting a StatefulSet pod causes the exact same pod name to be recreated, and, if specified, attached to the
 exact same set of storage volumes.